-Direct effects can be physical, such as ground disturbance and vibration from construction activities, or non-physical, such as the introduction of new visual or audible elements.
-Non-physical effects may extend beyond the right of way to encompass visual, audible, or atmospheric intrusions.
-These must be considered carefully when delineating an APE boundary, particularly for potential audible and visual effects, taking into account proximity and use of adjoining properties, the surrounding topography, and other aspects of a property's setting.
+An APE addresses indirect effects when warranted.
+Indirect effects may extend beyond the right of way to encompass visual, audible, or atmospheric intrusions; shadow effects; vibrations from construction activities; or change in access or use.
+Delineation of an indirect APE must be considered carefully, particularly for potential audible and visual effects, taking into account proximity and use of adjoining properties, the surrounding topography, and other aspects of a property's setting.

-Noise: When considering potential noise effects, there must be a reasonable basis for predicting an effect based on an increase over existing noise level.
-Noise effects should be considered when an undertaking would result in a new through lane or a substantial change in vertical or horizontal alignment.
-Temporary noise effects from construction activity or traffic diversions should also be considered as a potential effect.

-Visual: Highways on new alignments, multi-level structures, elevated roadways, or new vertical elements are considered to have potential for visual effects if they could be out of character with or intrude upon a historic property or isolate it from its setting.
-Undertakings for improvement or expansion of existing transportation facilities that will not substantially deviate from existing alignment or profile are not expected to involve visual impacts.
+- 1. Noise: When considering potential noise effects, there must be a reasonable basis for predicting an effect based on an increase over existing noise level.
+Noise effects should be considered when a project would result in a new through lane or a substantial change in vertical or horizontal alignment. - 2.
+Visual: Highways on new alignments, multi-level structures, or elevated roadways are considered to have potential for visual effects if they could be out of character with or intrude upon a historic property or isolate it from its setting.
+Projects for improvement or expansion of existing transportation facilities that will not substantially deviate from existing alignment or profile are not expected to involve visual impacts.